stevenrkeyes/2012MASLabTeam6/README.md

-maslab-staff-2013
+2012MASLabTeam6
 =================

-MASLAB Staff-provided code for IAP 2013.
+Code for the robot for MASLab Team 6, based on MASLAB Staff-provided code for IAP 2013.

+To run, load the arduino firmware onto an arduino and connect it to the robot's computer.
+On the robot's computer, run python mock3.py, which is the code for the mock competition.
+This software requires openCV.

 Detailed breakdown by folder:
 * arduino_firmware - contains all code related to loading firmware onto the Arduino